 In addition, text slides can be just awful to look at.
 Even our own slides are probably not designed for the listening audience in mind.
 In most cases we use them as a script for ourselves, reducing the presentation to an absurd exercise in PowerPoint karaoke.

 We can also follow two very simple guidelines for designing slides offered by graphic designers.
 First, we begin by asking ourselves where we will really need them.
 Where will it be absolutely necessary to help the audience understand a point?
-Usually it is needed to make some complex or complicated idea easier for the audience to understand.
+Usually, it is needed to make some complex or complicated idea easier for the audience to understand.
 In other cases, slides can be used to show the audience a compelling example of what you’re referring to (i.e. a cut rainforest, a blanket of smog over a city, or a before-and-after comparison).
 Whatever the content, it will be easier for the audience to process and remember your idea if they can see it – and not just read about it.
+All consider if your slides are attractive to look at.

 Next, you will need to ask if will be able to illustrate the idea effectively or whether you’ll need to get help.
 Visuals should not be too complicated themselves – in a way that stresses the viewer.
 When looking at a visual, typically a PowerPoint slide, it should quickly provoke an “aha” effect, a “now I understand” response.
 If it doesn’t fulfill this simple criterion then there’s a good chance the slide(s) needs to be redesigned or even discarded.